 Damaged Immune System

 If your parrot had a strong immune system, it might not occur until after long-term exposure to smoking.
-Secondhand smoke can damage the body’s ability to fight off other diseases and illnesses.
+Secondhand smoke can damage the body’s ability to fight other illnesses and diseases.

-Aside from behavioral issues, preening may turn to plucking out feathers.
-This self-mutilation could leave your parrot bald.
-It could even result in damage to the skin, bleeding, and infections.
+Aside from behavioral issues, preening may switch to plucking out feathers.
+This self-mutilation could leave your parrot bald or even result in damage to the skin, bleeding, and infections.

-If ingested, the toxins in tobacco can poison your parrot.
-That’s true for the tar and nicotine.
+If ingested, the toxins in tobacco (including tar and nicotine) can poison parrots.
 As your parrot cleans its feathers, it may swallow the toxins, leading to digestive issues.
-The impact of this activity occurs over time.

 Can Parrots Get Addicted To Nicotine?

 An addicted parrot will crave nicotine.
-If the parrot begins to go through withdrawal, this could result in behavioral issues.
+If the parrot experiences withdrawal symptoms, this could result in behavioral issues.
 The parrot may become destructive, confused, agitated, and refuse food.

-If you smoke, do so in a place where your parrot will not inhale the secondhand smoke.
-Always smoke outside of the home, and ensure that all windows and doors are kept closed.
+If you smoke, do so outdoors where your parrot won’t inhale the secondhand smoke.
+Always smoke outside the home, and ensure that all windows and doors are kept closed.